samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

 ```

 #### **RunOnce deployment strategy and deployment jobs**
-The strategy and deployment job is consolidated to a job
+The strategy and deployment job is consolidated to a job, with the strategy removed as there is no GitHub equivalent

 ###### Azure Pipelines YAML
 ```YAML